 - The starting torque is very poor.

-- The efficiency is very low as, the copper losses are high due to presence of copper band.
+- The efficiency is very low as the copper losses are high due to the presence of the copper band.

 - The speed reversal is also difficult and expensive as it requires another set of copper rings.

 Applications of Shaded pole motors induction motor are-